slatedocs/slate/source/includes/_investors.md

 If you are migrating your existing investors over to Goji, then you need to onboard the existing investors using the dedicated [investor migration endpoint](#investors-post-platformapi-migrate) and include `migrationDetails` data.

-The `migrationDetails` allows the platform to provide an existing investor ID where applicable and provide the dilligence status as agreed with Goji before migration takes place.
+The `migrationDetails` allows the platform to provide an existing investor ID where applicable and provide the diligence status as agreed with Goji before migration takes place.

 ### Upgrading investors currently using the ISA Administration API